Here's what the Black Lives Matter patch means to the Jays

 That’s unclear.
 Jones, Mitchell and the rest of CU’s players know some folks — even some of their own fans — have differing worldviews.

-But perhaps the Jays can play a role in helping to bridge some gaps and reveal new perspectives.
-They saw it firsthand on their own squad this summer.
+But perhaps the Jays can play a role in helping bridge some gaps and reveal new perspectives.
+They saw it firsthand this summer.
 Acknowledging the problem is the first step.

 Mitch Ballock: “It’s not necessarily uncomfortable talking about those things because obviously those issues need to be talked about.
 Everybody has different views, and everybody has different ideas about it and how to go about it.
 But the one common theme is change needs to happen."